oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_integration_instance_actions_module.rst

 ..
 Description

 - Perform actions on an IntegrationInstance resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, change the compartment for an integration instance
 - For *action=change_integration_instance_network_endpoint*, change an Integration instance network endpoint.
 The operation is long-running and creates a new WorkRequest.
 - For *action=start*, start an integration instance that was previously in an INACTIVE state
 - For *action=stop*, stop an integration instance that was previously in an ACTIVE state